bjoxiah/perske-cli/README.md

-# mango CLI
+# perske CLI

-A CLI for mango.
+A CLI for perske.

 ## Customizing your CLI